 We here at Million Dollar Journey believe that the free online chequing accounts are still the best value for most Canadians.
 Check out FT’s recent comparison of Canada’s best chequing accounts.

 For those enrolled full time in post-secondary education such as a university or college the big banks actually offer some very attractive packages for the attractive price of $0.
 Read on to see an overview of some of the best accounts and offers for students.
+You can also read our new guide for the best student credit cards in Canada.

 Flash that Student ID for Those Sweet Student Banking Promotions